Rokoko/rokoko-studio-live-unreal-engine/README.md

 #### Virtual Production Prop

 You can add this component to any Actor in the level through the Add Component menu in the Details.
 This component will move and rotate the Actor based on the prop position and rotation.
+For this to work the Transform must be marked as Moveable.

 | Parameter  | Description |
 | ------------- | ------------- |